Brotherhood of War: Generalleutnant Graf Peter Paul von Greiffenberg

 A member of the German professional officer corps, as an Oberst he is made commandant of the POW camp where Bob Bellmon is held.
 Von Greiffenberg had been wounded while commanding a regiment and was relegated to this duty.
 While commandant of the camp, after receiving Bellmon's parole he takes him to the site of the Katyn massacre of Polish officers by the Soviets and provides him with evidence that it was the NKVD and not the Germans who murdered the Poles, requesting that he get it to the Western Allies.

-For nearly five years after the war he was a prisoner in a Gulag, and was identified and repatriated by Sandy Felter, whereupon von Greiffenberg found his daughter had married Craig Lowell and had a son named Peter Paul.
+For nearly five years after the war he was a prisoner in a Gulag camp, and was identified and repatriated by Sandy Felter, whereupon von Greiffenberg found his daughter had married Craig Lowell and had a son named Peter Paul.
 According to the books, von Greiffenberg is one of the few German officers who had participated in the 20 July plot to kill Hitler whose involvement remained undiscovered.

-After the war, he becomes the second-in-command of West German Federal Intelligence Service (BND).
+After the war, he becomes the second-in-command of the West German Federal Intelligence Service (BND).
 He is a close friend of Sandy Felter and regards Craig Lowell as a son, his own having been killed during the war.
 Lowell's son Peter-Paul lives with him at Schloss Greiffenberg until the two of them have a falling-out over American participation in the Vietnam War.
 In the Epilogue of The Generals, it is established that a rapprochement between the Graf and his grandson was arranged by Ursula Craig during the Graf's final illness.

 Ilse von Greiffenberg Lowell

 Ilse is Graf von Greiffenberg's daughter and becomes Craig Lowell's wife following his return from Greece.
 When Ilse joins Craig at Fort Knox, she is befriended by Barbara and Bob Bellmon, who are also assigned there.
-In addition to having been her father's captor during the war, Bob Bellmon and Graf von Grieffenberg had been students at the French Army cavalry school at Saumur together and the families grew close.
+In addition to having been her father's captor during the war, Bob Bellmon and Graf von Grieffenberg had been students at the French Saumur Cavalry School together and the families grew close.

 Her entry into the Lowell family is not as smooth.
 Craig's alcoholic mother calls her a whore and golddigger and at first refuses to accept her, though Craig's cousin Porter and his wife Helene do.
 Eventually, following a sharp confrontation with her son, Craig's mother grudgingly accepts Ilse as her son's wife and the mother of her grandchild, though no love is lost between the two women; Ilse can be as hardheaded as an army mule and never forgot the scene when they first met or what she was called by her mother-in-law.

 She is killed in an automobile accident in Germany caused by a drunken US Army Quartermaster Officer, while Craig is in Korea.
 Ilse was interred in the family crypt at Schloss von Grieffenberg near Marberg an der Lahn, West Germany.